Institutional Diplomas (DE)

 From prevention to returning to the field

-Injured athletes may experience psychological difficulties that cannot always be taken into account in the context of their support, which focuses on aspects related to training and performance optimization, i.e., their state of health.
-This issue is increasingly being raised in sports organizations, but to date, professionals lament a lack of training (no university diploma currently available).
+Injured athletes may experience psychological difficulties that are not always addressed in the context of their care, which tends to focus on training-related issues, performance optimization, or their physical health.
+This issue is increasingly being discussed within sports organizations, but to date, professionals have expressed concern about a lack of training (there are currently no university-level certificates available).

-Understanding the psychological challenges posed by injury and taking this dimension into account when supporting athletes in order to promote an optimal return to competitive activity, in collaboration with the athlete's entire support team (medical, technical, physical and mental trainers).
+Understand the psychological challenges posed by an injury and take this aspect into account when supporting the athlete in order to facilitate an optimal return to competitive activity, in collaboration with the athlete’s entire support staff (medical, technical, physical trainers, and mental health professionals).

-The training will cover the phases typically identified:
+The training will cover the following standard phases:

 • education/rehabilitation phase

-• Minimum proficiency in qualitative tools (conducting and analyzing semi-structured interviews) and quantitative tools (administering and interpreting topic-specific questionnaires)
+• Basic proficiency in qualitative methods (conducting and analyzing semi-structured interviews) and quantitative methods (administering and interpreting questionnaires specific to the topic)

-• high-level sports teams (coaching, medical, and paramedical professions).
+• elite sports teams (coaching, medical, and paramedical professions).

 Applications

-Applications for admission to the DE "Psychological support for injured athletes: from prevention to return to the field" will be accepted exclusively online via theeCandidat application(red base) from March 9 to June 30, 2026.
+Applications for admission to the DE program “Psychological Support for Injured Athletes: From Prevention to Return to Play” must be submitted exclusively online via theeCandidat application(Base Rouge) from March 9 to June 30, 2026.

-Applications are reviewed online by the educational committee.
+Applications are reviewed online by the academic committee.

-Final decisions will be available on the application.
+Final decisions will be available on the app.

-Candidates must confirm their acceptance of their eCandidat admission offer, otherwise they will lose their place.
-Without this confirmation, candidates will not be able to register administratively and therefore will not be able to join the program.
+Applicants must confirm their acceptance of the admission offer via eCandidat; failure to do so will result in the loss of their admission status.
+Without this confirmation, applicants will not be able to complete the administrative registration process and thus will not be able to enroll in the program.

-INSTRUCTION AND PUBLIC SAFETY IN SWIMMING AND AQUATIC ACTIVITIES
+INSTRUCTION AND PUBLIC SAFETY IN SWIMMING AND WATER ACTIVITIES

 Manager: Adrien GAYAUD